MoolahModding/site/docs/getting-started/unreal-editor/index.md

 ![Steam Launch Options](assets/steam-launchoptions.png)

 ### Cooking
-PAYDAY 3 requires all of its files to be cooked, so you must cook your game files everytime you want to package and test your mod.
+PAYDAY 3 requires all of its files to be cooked before they can be packaged into a mod, so you must cook your game files everytime you want to package and test your mod.

 You can cook your game files by opening the `File` menu and clicking `Cook Content for Windows`.
-Once cooked, your files will be located at `{UE4ProjectDir}/Saved/Cooked/WindowsNoEditor/`.
+Once cooked, your files will be located at `{UE4ProjectDir}/Saved/Cooked/WindowsNoEditor/PAYDAY3/Content`.

 ![UE4 Cook](assets/ue4-cookoption.png)